microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/calico/_index.md

 The following README will guide you on how to use a Azure Policy [Azure Policy for Kubernetes](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3,Kubernetes%20clusters%20from%20one%20place.) on an Azure Arc-connected Kubernetes cluster to audit/enforce label for pods as [network policy](https://projectcalico.docs.tigera.io/about/about-network-policy) are applied to pods using label selectors.

-> **Note: This guide assumes you already deployed an Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE) cluster and connected it to Azure Arc.
+> **NOTE: This guide assumes you already deployed an Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE) cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using these couple of Jumpstart scenarios:**

 - [Deploy EKS cluster and connect it to Azure Arc using Terraform](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/eks/eks_terraform/)
 - [Deploy GKE cluster and connect it to Azure Arc using Terraform](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/)

-> **Note: This guide assumes you already deployed Calico network policy in your cluster.
+> **NOTE: This guide assumes you already deployed Calico network policy in your cluster.
 If you haven't, you can use our installation for Calico open source or Calico Cloud:**

 - [Deploy Calico open source in your managed public cluster](https://projectcalico.docs.tigera.io/getting-started/kubernetes/managed-public-cloud/)
 - [Deploy Calico Cloud in your managed public cluster](https://projectcalico.docs.tigera.io/calico-enterprise/)